(480) 409-7703 Contact

 • Percutaneous nerve blocks

-• Botox Injections to reduce inflammation in the affected nerve
+• Botox injections to reduce the irritation to the affected nerve

 • Surgical options: